r4bbitjs/r4bbitjs-website/docs/getting-started.md

 ```

 <div class="alert alert--warning" role="alert">
-  In order this example to work, you must run a local RabbitMQ broker.
+  For this example to work, you must run a local RabbitMQ broker.
   <br />
-  <a href="https://www.rabbitmq.com/download.html">Read how to setup a RabbitMQ instance</a>
+  <a href="https://www.rabbitmq.com/download.html">Read how to set up a RabbitMQ instance</a>
 </div>
 <br />

-Now we created a server.
-You can think server as your router instance.
+Now, we created a server.
+You can think of the server as your router instance.
 We just created an instance of it.
-Currently it is not listening for anything.
+Currently, it is not listening to anything.
 Let's change that.

 ## Make The Server Actually Listen

-We have to register routes to server for it to listen
+We have to register routes to a server in order to listen

 ```ts
 await server.registerRoute(